 Power of Attorney and Court of Protection

-There are a number of reasons why you might need someone to manage your affairs on your behalf.
-People sometimes do this if they live with a disability or an illness or are no longer able to operate their accounts, for example, if they are hospitalised or admitted into care.
-The following frequently asked questions may help to explain the terms and processes.
+There are several reasons why you might need someone to manage your affairs on your behalf.
+People sometimes do this if they live with a disability or an illness or are no longer able to operate their accounts, for example, if they are hospitalised.

 A power of attorney is a legal document that allows another person, called an attorney, to act on your behalf and to make decisions for you.